Important Information Regarding Edible Review

 Going forward, it is important to understand that the LCB will not allow any product that it deems “especially appealing to children” to enter the marketplace.
 Preventing access to infused edibles that would be especially appealing to children and youth has always been a high priority of the Board.
 There has not been any recent rule changes that enacted that priority.
 The rule has been in place since 2015 in WAC 314-55-077(7), which states:

-“A marijuana processor is limited in the types of food or drinks they may infuse with marijuana.
-Marijuana-infused products that require cooking or baking by the consumer are prohibited.
-Marijuana-infused products that are especially appealing to children are prohibited.
-Marijuana-infused edible products such as, but not limited to, gummy candies, lollipops, cotton candy, or brightly colored products, are prohibited.”
+“A cannabis processor is limited in the types of food or drinks they may infuse with cannabis.
+Cannabis-infused products that require cooking or baking by the consumer are prohibited.
+Cannabis-infused products that are especially appealing to children are prohibited.
+Cannabis-infused edible products such as, but not limited to, gummy candies, lollipops, cotton candy, or brightly colored products, are prohibited.”

 Due to the 30-day pause on our edible product review, we will postpone the webinar scheduled for Oct.
 16, 2018.
 We will schedule another webinar in mid-November to cover the process going forward.